-If approved, the IRS issues the revised compliance statement to you and your plan representative reflecting the minor modification.
+If approved, the IRS issues a new compliance statement to you and your plan representative reflecting the modifications.
 Keep those documents with your original compliance statement.

 Keeping the compliance statement and correction records

 Because the compliance statement resolves plan failures, you should keep this statement, evidence of corrections, and any follow up letters, including IRS letters, such as an extension letter, minor modification letter and revised compliance statement.